Hubs-Foundation/hubs-docs/docs/hubs-cloud-custom-clients.md

 npm run undeploy
 ```

-# Update your Custom Client to the latest
+## Update your Custom Client to the latest

+You need to pull in the latest changes to the hubs-cloud branch into your fork + code.

+Hubs Cloud is updated every month, to ensure your Hubs Cloud custom client is up to date, you should do this regularly in case of changes.
+See [Hubs Cloud Changelog](https://github.com/mozilla/hubs-cloud/blob/master/CHANGELOG.md) for details.

 Check your remotes for the upstream mozilla hubs repository.
 If not, follow "Setup remotes" steps above.